 Meanwhile, cover a plate with a paper towel and set aside.

 When the pork has cooked, remove the pans from the oven.
 Then, use a large sauté pan or a cast iron skillet to fry a few bacon strips at a time over medium-high heat until crispy spots begin to show, about 2 minutes each side.
-Use chopsticks to remove the twice-cooked bacon from skillet and place on the paper towel-lined plate.
+Use tongs or chopsticks to remove the bacon from skillet and place on the paper towel-lined plate.
 Continue until all the bacon is fried.